Relintai/pandemonium_engine_docs/03_usage/04_ui/02_gui_containers.md

 # Using Containers

-`Anchors doc_size_and_anchors )` are an efficient way to handle different aspect ratios for basic multiple resolution handling in GUIs,

-For more complex user interfaces, they can become difficult to use.
+Anchors are an efficient way to handle different aspect ratios for basic multiple resolution handling in GUIs, but for more complex user interfaces, they can become difficult to use.

 This is often the case of games, such as RPGs, online chats, tycoons or simulations.
 Another common case where more advanced layout features may be required is in-game tools (or simply just tools).